 Sustainability is such an important topic right now and Parsons really pushed it from day one and so I was always very conscious about it.

 There is so much waste that is generated from making clothing which I knew could easily be reduced by just putting a little more effort and time into the design process.
 Consumption is also a big issue, due to clothing being made so cheaply now.
 If clothes are made well from good quality fabrics then they last you a long time and diminish over consumption.

 The most important thing for me is to produce locally and so we produce all our clothing right here in London.
 This ensures that I have a very close relationship with the factories and my pattern makers and seamstresses.
 We work together to come up with styles that will fit perfectly on the fabric rolls to ensure that there is little waste left over.
-We have some fabrics such as our silk satin that have a wider width than other fabrics.
-We do not necessarily need to use the entire width and so rather than throwing it away we use it to make scarfs.
+Also, we have some fabrics such as our silk satin that have a wider width than other fabrics.
+As we do not necessarily need to use the entire width, so rather than throwing it away we use it to make scarfs.

 What about your clients?
 Do you think they have caught on to the idea of sustainable fashion or is there still some work to be done?